ember-intl/ember-intl/packages/ember-intl-lint/docs/lint-rules/no-unused-keys.md

 ## Why use it?

 The rule finds unused translation keys.
-In other words, keys that are defined in a translation file (yours), but aren't used in the source code.
+In other words, keys that are defined in a translation file (in yours), but aren't used in the source code.

 ## Options for `lintRules`